RuveydaBilir/IPChecker/README.md

 ## For API keys
-Please visit and sign-up to these websites to have free API keys:
+Please visit and sign-up to these websites to have API keys (with free and premium options):
 * VirusTotal: https://www.virustotal.com/gui/home/upload
 * AbuseIPDB: https://www.abuseipdb.com/